Let the (Electoral College)

 When Rick Santorum, the second-to-last Republican left standing in the 2012 primaries, exited the 2012 race for president, the mainstream media quickly and dutifully framed the election story as the two party system, "Romney vs. Obama".
 This is in no way healthy for the public.

-More than 18 years have passed since the disputed presidential election of 2000, yet the electoral college still has not been abolished.
+Almost 20 years have passed since the disputed presidential election of 2000, yet the electoral college still has not been abolished.

 United States presidential elections in 1824, 1876, 1888, and most recently in 2000 and 2016 have demonstrated that the electoral college system makes it possible for a person to be elected president of the United States without winning the votes of a majority of all of the citizens throughout the nation who voted in that particular election.